 Hadoop framework is written in Java language, but it is entirely possible for Hadoop programs to be coded in Python or C++ language.
-Which implies that data architects don’t have to learn Java, if they are familiar with Python.
-World of analytics don’t have many Java programmers (lovers!), so Python comes across as one of the most user friendly, easy to learn, flexible language and yet extremely powerful for end-to-end advanced analytics applications.
+This implies that data architects don’t have to learn Java if they are familiar with Python.
+World of analytics doesn’t have many Java programmers (lovers!), so Python comes across as one of the most user-friendly, easy to learn, flexible language, and yet extremely powerful for end-to-end advanced analytics applications.
 We can write programs like MapReduce in Python language, without the need for translating the code into Java jar files.
-First order of business is to check out the Python frameworks available for working with Hadoop:
+The first order of business is to check out the Python frameworks available for working with Hadoop:

 - Hadoop Streaming API

 Before we explore industry use cases where Python is used with Hadoop, let’s make a distinction between these two technologies.
-Hadoop is a database framework, which allows users to save, process Big Data in a fault tolerant, low latency ecosystem using programming models.
-However Hadoop has recently developed into an ecosystem of technologies and tool to complement Big Data processing.
+Hadoop is a database framework, which allows users to save, process Big Data in a fault-tolerant, low latency ecosystem using programming models.
+However, Hadoop has recently developed into an ecosystem of technologies and tools to complement Big Data processing.

 On the other hand, Python is a programming language and it has nothing to do with the Hadoop ecosystem.
-Python is an object oriented language, similar to C++ or Java, but is used for a variety of applications like web development, advanced analytics, artificial intelligence, natural language processing, etc. Python is a flexible language with abundance of resources and libraries; and it concentrates on code productivity and readability.
+Python is an object-oriented language, similar to C++ or Java, but is used for a variety of applications like web development, advanced analytics, artificial intelligence, natural language processing, etc. Python is a flexible language with an abundance of resources and libraries, and it concentrates on code productivity and readability.

-With a choice between programming languages like Java, Scala and Python for Hadoop ecosystem, most developers use Python because of its supporting libraries for data analytics tasks.
-Majority of companies nowadays prefer their employees to be proficient In Python, because of the versatility of the language’s application; and they use Hadoop Streaming API (preferably for text processing) along with other such frameworks to deal with Big Data problems using Python language.
-Hadoop Streaming API is a utility which goes along with Hadoop Distribution.
-Hadoop streaming allows user to create and execute Map/Reduce jobs with any script or executable as the mapper or/and the reducer.
+With a choice between programming languages like Java, Scala, and Python for the Hadoop ecosystem, most developers use Python because of its supporting libraries for data analytics tasks.
+The majority of companies nowadays prefer their employees to be proficient In Python, because of the versatility of the language’s application; and they use Hadoop Streaming API (preferably for text processing) along with other such frameworks to deal with Big Data problems using Python language.
+Hadoop Streaming API is a utility that goes along with Hadoop Distribution.
+Hadoop streaming allows users to create and execute Map/Reduce jobs with any script or executable as the mapper or/and the reducer.